GHOST-Aram/friendly-docs/eventz/docs/post.md

 ## POST `/events`

 This endpoint allows event organizers to create a new event document.
+Event organizers are users of the `organizer` user group.

 ### Authorization
 Only authenticated event organizers can create events.
-Event organizers are users of the `organizer` user group.
 Visit the [authentication docs](../authentication/authentication.md) to acquire authentication token.
-Provide the token in the request `Authorization` header as `Bearer`.

 ### Request
 To create a new event, provide the following event details in the request body: